izukaike/Baylor_Liquid_Propulsion_Electrical_System/README.md

 This project is the electrical system for Baylor's Liquid Fueled Rocket Engine Version 2.

-This system is responsible for measurement, data acquisition, control, and telemetry.
+This system is responsible for instrumentation, data acquisition, control, and telemetry.

 # CAD of Engine & Test Stand
 <table align="center">